 Add the ground meat and break up any clumps as you brown it.
 When the meat is cooked through, add the curry sauce mixture along with the potatoes and carrots you pre-cooked.
 Bring the curry to a boil and then reduced the heat as needed to maintain a simmer.
 Be sure to stir it periodically once it starts thickening to keep it from burning to the pot.

 When the curry is nice and thick and the vegetables are tender, stir in the green peas to heat them through.
-Serve the Japanese curry with a side of rice.
+Serve the Japanese curry with a side of short-grain rice.